 ASUS TUF Gaming B450M-PLUS II

 ASUS TUF Gaming B450M-PLUS II is a fantastic AM4 motherboard for its price, loaded with many possibilities and a likable gaming design.
-The CM Q300L TUF forms a severe foundation for your future gaming PC with the small gaming case.
-Besides this, it has a fast PCIe Gen3 x4 interface for M.2 NVMe SSD.
+With the recommended small gaming case CM Q300L, the motherboard will be a good foundation for your future gaming computer.
+Besides, it has a fast PCIe Gen3 x4 interface for M.2 NVMe SSD.
 Alternatively, I also recommend the excellent Asus Prime B450-A II motherboard.

 To support the latest Ryzen 5 5000 series processors, you need to do a BIOS update (to version 2409).
 If you aren’t sure how to do this, ask your dealer, service technician, or friend who understands to do it for you.

 The BIOS update procedure isn’t complicated.
 You only need a USB flash drive with the latest BIOS.
 Insert the USB flash drive and press the button on the I/O back panel.
 The motherboard doesn’t even have to have a processor or memory installed, and this process Asus calls the BIOS FlashBack.
-The entire procedure is also described in the motherboard manual.
+You have the whole procedure described in the motherboard manual.

 You won’t go wrong with this motherboard, where you can overclock the processor without any problems.
 Just note that for any OC, you need to have a severe aftermarket CPU cooler.
 Fortunately, the CM Q300L TUF case supports the installation of a CPU cooler up to 159 mm (6.2″) high in addition to water cooling.

 AMD Ryzen 7 5700G with Radeon RX Vega 8 Graphics